Sandra Tayler: Career

 Tayler began blogging to "rediscover who I was when I wasn't Mom."
 Her blog entries received the Association for Mormon Letters award for online writing in 2009.
 She published selections from her 2011 blog entries in a compilation entitled Cobble Stones: Year 2011.

 Her fantasy short story, "Immigrant", was published in Ages of Wonder, an anthology from Daw Books edited by Julie E. Czerneda and Rob St. Martin.
 She edited the 2009 roleplaying game book, XDM: X-Treme Dungeon Mastery, written by Tracy and Curtis Hickman and illustrated by her husband, Howard.

-Sandra felt inspired to write Hold on To Your Horses and The Strength of Wild Horses to help her daughter "visualize and control her impulsive ideas."
+Taylor wrote Hold on To Your Horses and The Strength of Wild Horses to help her daughter "visualize and control her impulsive ideas."
 Roger Sutton, editor-in-chief of The Horn Book, said Strength was "purposive but lightened with humor."
 Two of Tayler's essays have been featured on The Mighty, a website that spotlights experiences with mental health issues.

 Tayler has presented at many conventions.
 She moderated a panel on geeky parenting at the 2014 Salt Lake Comic Con.
 She was a panelist at the 2016 Salt Lake ComiCon FanXperience about how to share and moderate media consumption.
 At the Gen Con Writer's Symposium in 2016, she presented on self-publishing, writing author bios, how to avoid writer's block, and how to support a creative lifestyle.
 In a presentation at Life, the Universe, & Everything in 2013, she recommended setting aside a physical space for creative work and working in small bits of time as they become available.

 Schlock Mercenary

 Tayler directs the publication of her husband Howard Tayler's Schlock Mercenary comic compilations, completing editing, layout, and design.

 She was the primary editor and a contributor to Planet Mercenary, a tabletop RPG set in the Schlock Mercenary universe.
-She completed the formatting and design for Seventy Maxims of Maximally Effective Mercenaries, which was available in two editions to Kickstarer backers: a "defaced" version with comments written by characters and a "pristine" version without handwritten comments.
+She completed the formatting and design for Seventy Maxims of Maximally Effective Mercenaries, which was available in two editions to Kickstarter backers: a "defaced" version with comments written by characters and a "pristine" version without handwritten comments.
 Tayler formatted the notes in the "defaced" edition using handwritten notes.